Miguel Ángel Angulo: Sporting CP

 In August 2009, after a mediocre campaign individually, Angulo was released by Valencia, thus ending a 14-year relationship.
 Late in the same month he agreed to a one-year contract with Sporting CP, but after just four months, he was released by the Lisbon club, grossly unsettled, and pondered his retirement, which was confirmed the following week.

+Coaching

+Angulo returned to Valencia as a coach, being hired at the Infantil B team in 2014.
+The following December, he moved up from the under-19s to be assistant to Gary Neville in the main squad, alongside the Englishman's brother Phil.
+He was dismissed alongside the head coach in late March 2016.

+After three years back in the youth ranks, Angulo was hired as manager of the reserve side on 17 June 2021.
+In his first season, he won promotion from the fifth-tier Tercera División RFEF as group champions.
+After missing out on a second consecutive promotion by a late single-goal defeat to CP Cacereño in the 2023 Segunda Federación play-offs, he extended his contract to 2025.

 International career

 Angulo made his debut for Spain on 17 November 2004, in a 1–0 friendly win against England played in Madrid.
 Going on to collect 11 caps, he never took part in any major tournament, however.

 Angulo also represented the nation at the 1997 FIFA World Youth Championship (five appearances) and the 2000 Summer Olympics (five), helping to a runner-up finish in the latter competition.
+He also played in Asturias' first representative game since 1936 the same year, a 1–0 victory over Macedonia in his hometown.